-The Irish Crown Jewels were stolen from Dublin Castle over a century ago; they've never been recovered.
+The Irish Crown Jewels were stolen from Dublin Castle on July 6, 1907 - they've never been recovered.

 The Irish Crown Jewels were stolen from Dublin Castle on in 1907.
 Valuing about $20 million today, the stolen gems have never been found.
 The crime remains one of Ireland’s greatest mysteries.

 What are The Irish Crown Jewels?

 Dublin Castle explains: "The Irish Crown Jewels were not linked to the monarchy, but to the Order of St Patrick, an elite aristocratic order founded in 1783 in the mold of the Order of the Garter in England or the Order of the Thistle in Scotland."

 "The last knight of the Order of St Patrick died in 1974.
 The regalia were worn by the Grand Master of the Order – who was the Viceroy, the representative of British power in Ireland."